grayzcale/Legacy-RBLX-CMD-Plugin/README.md

 <string, boolean> InputNode:Get()
 --returns a string inputted by the user and a boolean if IgnoreCase was selected --yields until input is given
---nil if no input received
+--nil if no input received, CLOSE CHAIN
 ```

 <br>